DSD-DBS/capella-collab-manager/docs/docs/admin/configure-for-your-org.md

 # Configure for your Organization

-When running the Collaboration Manager in production, you may want to provide information about the team responsible for it, as well as an imprint and privacy policy.
+When running the Collaboration Manager in production, you may want to provide information about the team responsible for it.

 You can set this information from the configuration page in the admin interface.
 Navigate to _Settings_, then _Configuration_, then edit the file to your liking.

-Here, you can also edit the links in the navigation bar if you are not using the default monitoring services.
+## About your Organization

+You can set URLs to your organization's privacy policy and imprint.
+These are shown in the footer.
+The provider field should be used for the name of the team responsible for the Collaboration Manager.

 ```yaml
 metadata: